Wildlife Warrior Volunteer

 As the terms says you will be a “Real Warrior”, a “Wildlife Warrior“, who actively contribute in the daily care of injured and sick australian wild animals.
 At this point don’t be easily mislead, you will not be cuddling sick animals or taking photographs all the time….surprisingly 50% of people applying for a volunteer post as a Wildlife Warrior has this expectation….The work that expects you is solid work helping out in the daily life of wild animal patients.

-What volunteeer work I did as a Wildlife Warrior
+What do you do as a Wildlife Warrior Volunteer

 The daily volunteer work I was involved was mostly focused on cleaning koalas enclosures and paste-feeding koala patients.
 Koalas represent the largest number of patients at the wildlife hospital in Beerwah and the bulk of work with the maintenance of the enclosures is done by regular volunteers.
 Everyone helps out according to his or her personal abilities and skills, however you must be prepared to take up some routine tasks as well as be confronted with occasional tasks according to the needs or emergencies that crop up in the daily life of the wildlife hospital.